What is Guitar Fluency?

 Every example used THE EXACT SAME RHYTHM but the CONTEXT or "situation" that rhythm was applied to was different in each example.

-You see it's ONE thing to do a skill in one context
+You see it's one thing to do a skill in one context.

-Being able to do this is for all areas of your guitar playing and musician in MANY contexts is what I call GUITAR FLUENCY
+Being able to do this is for all areas of your guitar playing and musician in MANY contexts is what I call

 If that was hard to follow let me give you analogy.